The 32 best Amazon Prime Day deals for October 2023

 Here are all the best October Prime Day deals we could find gathered in one place.

-Amazon's second Prime Day sale event for 2023 kicked off in the wee hours this morning, and it's turning out to be a great opportunity to shop for your holiday gifts early — or get something for yourself.
-And if you missed out on any of the deals from Prime Day in July, this year's "Prime Big Deal Days" will let you make up for that.
-The sale has brought back many of the same low prices we saw a few months ago in summer, but we're also seeing new sales as well — including deals on brand new devices.
-We're adding new deals to this list regularly, all the way through the end of the sale tomorrow, so check back regularly.
+We're into day two of Amazon's second Prime Day sale event for 2023, and it's still a great opportunity to shop for your holiday gifts early — or get something for yourself.
+If you missed out on any of the deals from the company's Prime Day event in July, this year's "Prime Big Deal Days" sale has brought back many of the all-time low prices we saw a few months ago, plus some new sales on recommended headphones, tablets, TVs, video games and many other gadgets.
+We've rounded up the highlights below, and we'll be adding new offers to our list until the sale closes.
+You'll need to be a Prime member to see some (but not all) of the offers, but if you want to shop some great Prime Day tech deals ahead of Black Friday, here's the best of what we've found.

 Apple AirPods Pro (2nd Gen, USB-C)$189$249Save $60